topherCantrell/robots-topherBot/README.md

 ### Running motors
 Made with `plot_motors.py`.

-When the motor is running, the current creates an electromagnet within each motor.
+When a motor is running, the current creates an electromagnet within each motor.
 Does this affect the compass readings?

 Let's run the motors at full and half power both backwards and forwards.